ingo/ingo.github.io/_recipes/doubletree_cookies.md

 ---
-title: Doubletree Cookies
+author: DoubleTree
 category: Desserts
 description: Deliciously rich and soft cookies filled with semi-sweet chocolate chips and chopped walnuts.
 Perfect for a sweet treat or dessert.
+favorite: "\u2713"
-image: placeholder.jpg
+image: doubletree_cookies.jpg
 size: 26 cookies
 time: 1 hour 30 minutes
-author: DoubleTree
-favorite: ✓
+title: Doubletree Cookies
 ---
 These cookies are a signature recipe from DoubleTree, known for their rich flavor and soft texture.
 They are filled with semi-sweet chocolate chips and chopped walnuts, making them a perfect sweet treat or dessert.

 ### Ingredients